Rihanna Siding With Remy Ma Amid Alleged Nicki Minaj Feud? The Truth

 Hollywood Life concludes by stressing that, “The last thing Rihanna wants or needs in her life is a feud with anyone, especially Nicki.
 She loves Nicki and thinks she’s fierce bi**h just like her who doesn’t take sh** from anyone.”

-Rihanna’s supposed decision in not wanting to involve herself in Nicki’s feud with Remy Ma comes just weeks after reports claimed that the 29-year-old ha unfollowed Minaj on Instagram.
+Rihanna’s supposed decision in not wanting to involve herself in Nicki’s feud with Remy Ma comes just weeks after reports claimed that the 29-year-old had unfollowed Minaj on Instagram.
 It was even stranger for fans to then see that Remy was still being followed by Rih-Rih, which certainly raised some eyebrows, alluding that Rihanna had sided with the mother-of-two in the feud.

 Rihanna hasn’t explained her reasons for unfollowing Nicki Minaj just yet, but fans were quick to note that when Rihanna unfollows somebody from social media, there’s usually a reason behind her decision in doing so.